xi-xiaoran/Evidence-U-KAN/README.md

 - `Test_model.py` : Testing our model
 - `train_model.py` : Training our model

-==Please note that if there is no corresponding folder, it must be created first==
+== Please note that if there is no corresponding folder, it must be created first ==